Letter of Concern Template

-One of the first steps you should take is a verbal warning—the other is a letter of concern.
+Even though it is an informal part of the process you should still ensure the letter of concern process is conducted fairly in accordance with the ACAS code of practice.
 In this article, we’ll take you through how to use this letter properly and provide you with a sample document to use in your workplace.

 What is a letter of concern?

-How long does a letter of concern last?
+How long does a letter of concern last on record?

 As it is informal, it’s up to you.
 You are free to highlight a period in which you expect an improvement in performance or behaviour.
 When you are doing this, however, it’s important to remember to be reasonable.

 If you’re dealing with a performance issue, for example, the individual may need the training to help them improve.
-If you set a deadline of a week to improve, and then set no support or key indicators, they may see your limit as unreasonable.
+If you set too strict a deadline to improve and then set no support or key indicators, this may be seen as unreasonable.
+Furthermore, if this leads to the employee being dismissed, there is a strong possibility that this could result in being taken to an employment tribunal.

 Letters of concern and employment law